Mega user guide

-Mega is a city-scale device-cloud collaborative spatial computing technology developed by EasyAR.
-Through flexible acquisition solutions, stable mapping and localization capabilities, and a comprehensive toolchain, it aims to create persistent, high-precision digital twin spaces for the entire physical world (e.g., cities, campuses, or large shopping malls).
-With Mega, your application can achieve large-scale indoor/outdoor precise positioning and realistic virtual-real occlusion, delivering unprecedented spatial interaction experiences to users.
+Mega is a city-scale end-cloud collaborative spatial computing technology launched by EasyAR.
+Through flexible acquisition solutions, stable mapping and localization capabilities, and comprehensive toolchains, it aims to create persistent, high-precision digital twin spaces for the entire physical world (such as cities, campuses, or large shopping malls).
+With Mega, your application can achieve large-scale indoor and outdoor precise positioning and real-virtual occlusion, delivering unprecedented spatial interaction experiences to users.

 Getting started with mega